TheTaylorLee/PwshProfile/WindowsTerminal/setup.md

 # Add Custom Theme
 - Use get-poshthemes to locate the themes directory.
-- Copy the custom themes into that directory
+- Copy the custom themes into that directory.
+(No longer necessary.
+Themese are official Oh-My-Posh themes now)

-# Troubleshooting
-If having issues importing terminal-icons, do a force reinstall.
+- Pick a different [Theme](https://ohmyposh.dev/docs/themes) if desired and update used prompt